 Strategies for Improvement:

-Utilizing DORA metrics is not a one-time activity but part of an ongoing process of continuous improvement.
+Utilizing DORA metrics is not a one-time activity but part of an ongoing process of continuous improvement, which is essential for maximizing customer satisfaction and loyalty.
 Establish a regular review cycle where teams assess their DORA metrics and adjust practices accordingly.
 This creates a culture of accountability and encourages teams to seek out ways to improve their CI/CD workflows continually.

 Typo is a powerful tool designed specifically for tracking and analyzing DORA metrics.
 It provides an efficient solution for development teams seeking precision in their DevOps performance measurement.